openbmc/docs/designs/bmc-reset-with-host-up.md

   command, it will be considered up and running

 ### PLDM Detailed Requirements
-- PLDM will do a PDR exchange with the host to regenerate the BMC PDR's
+- PLDM will utilize a GetTID command to the host to determine if it is running
 - Where applicable, PLDM will provide a mechanism to distinguish between different host firmware stacks
   - For example, on IBM systems there is a difference between the hostboot (host initialization) firmware and Hypervisor firmware stacks.
-    Both are host firmware and talking PLDM but the BMC recovery paths will differ based on which is running
+    Both are host firmware and talking PLDM but the BMC recovery paths will differ based on which is running.
+The `CurrentHostCondition` property should not return "Running" unless the Hypervisor firmware is running.

 ## Proposed Design
 High Level Flow:
 - Check pgood
-- Check host via IPMI (enabled via compile option)
+- Call mapper for all implementations of `xyz.openbmc_project.Condition.Host` PDI interface
-- Check host via PLDM (enabled via compile option)
+- Read `CurrentHostCondition` property of all interface.
+If any call returns that a host is running then create file and start host target.
-- Check host via any custom mechanisms
+- Otherwise, check host via any custom mechanisms
 - Execute automated recovery of host if desired

 IPMI and PLDM software will be started as applicable.
 A combination of systemd